exo-addons/cloud-drive-extension/README.md

 ./extension.sh --install clouddrive
 ```

-This will copy required files to the Platform Tomcat folders, details will print to the console.
+This will copy required files to the Platform Tomcat folders, details will be printed to the console.

 Enable Google Drive API
 -----------------------